GunSik2/OpenStack/OpenStack-Icehouse-Neturon-2Node.rst

 Copyright (C) 2014  Authors

-Original Authors - Chaima GunSik Choi
+Original Authors - GunSik Choi

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except